eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 - Unzip the jena-fuseki-docker-4.7.0.zip.
 - Build the docker image by running the command - `docker build --build-arg JENA_VERSION=4.7.0 -t jena-fuseki-docker:4.7.0 --platform linux/amd64 .`

+## Precondition for IATP Mock

+in case of enabling `iatpmock` (e.g. by using [values-adopter-data-exchange.yaml](values-adopter-data-exchange.yaml)), the iatp-mock docker image must be built first:

+`docker build iatp-mock/ -t tractusx/iatp-mock:testing --platform linux/amd64`

 ## How to contribute

 Before contributing, make sure, you read and understand our [contributing guidelines](/CONTRIBUTING.md).